A Wyes Peoples Journey from 1721 – 2021

 Parishioners of Old Wye Parish, welcome!

-As you know, Sunday, October 17th, 2021 [St Luke’s Sunday] marks the 300th anniversary of the dedication of Old Wye church.
-A 300th Anniversary committee has been formed and is diligently working to bring a year’s worth of festivities to celebrate this monumental event.
+Sunday, October 17th, 2021 [St Luke’s Sunday] marked the 300th anniversary of the dedication of Old Wye church.
+A 300th Anniversary committee was formed and continues to work diligently to bring a year’s worth of festivities to celebrate this monumental event.
 As chairman of this committee, I would like to let you know what we have planned for this yearlong celebration which will run from Oct.
 17th, 2021 to Oct.
 16th, 2022.
 Listed below is our roadmap, a guide for our 300 year journey.

 - Colonial Sunday Services

 - An initial 1721 style Sunday service, complete with time period appropriate music, costume and use of our original communion vessels, will kick off the year and will include several dignitaries.
 This service is to be followed by a light luncheon for the congregation.

 - A concluding 1721 style service, conducted like the initial one, will be held Oct 16th, 2022.

 - This event, planned for May of 2022, will include a May Pole dance, games and activities for both children and adults, live music, dance demonstrations, a petting zoo, light fare and several static historical displays relating to Old Wye Church throughout the ages.